CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 Duration: 40 minutes

-## Task 1: Join Windows Server 2022 Datacenter VMs to the Active Directory domain.
+## Task 1: Join Windows Server 2022 Datacenter VMs to the Active Directory domain

    > **Note**: Before you start this task, ensure that the template deployment you initiated in the last task of the previous exercise has successfully completed.